C. K. Pithawala College of Engineering and Technology

-The C K Pithawala College of Engineering and Technology (CKPCET) in Surat, Gujarat, India, is an engineering college Opening by pramukh Swami Maharaj (BAPS), currently affiliated to GTU (Gujarat Technical University), previously a part of the Veer Narmad South Gujarat University system, located on the banks of the Tapti River near Magdalla Port.
+The C K Pithawala College of Engineering and Technology (CKPCET) in Surat, Gujarat, India, is an engineering college Opened by Chhotubhai Pithawalla and Inaugurated by Pramukh Swami Maharaj (BAPS), currently affiliated to GTU (Gujarat Technical University), previously a part of the Veer Narmad South Gujarat University system, located on the banks of the Tapti River near Magdalla Port.

 The college was started in 1998 by the Navyug Trust of Surat which is also home to science, arts, commerce and law colleges of the South Gujarat University (now known as Veer Narmad South Gujarat University).
 Presently around 1500 students are studying in the institute.